 A Close Up on DC’s New Center of Attention

-The Entertainment and Sports Arena may be the new kid on the block when it comes to venues in the District, but it’s already making history.
+Entertainment & Sports Arena may be the new kid on the block when it comes to venues in the District, but it’s already making history.
 The innovative and unique venue is transforming the community, bringing endless economic opportunities to residents and edge-of-your-seat experiences to guests.

-eSports and Everything Else Entertaining: A History of the ESA
+eSports and Everything Else Entertaining: A History of Entertainment & Sports Arena

 2018 - After two and a half years of construction, the Entertainment and Sports Arena holds its grand opening in Congress Heights, set to become the new practice space for the NBA’s Washington Wizards and a permanent home to the WNBA’s Washington Mystics.